mikegowen/react-starter/README.md

 This is a very simple CSS file to accompany `App.jsx`.

-## Create GitHub repository

-You’ll want your GitHub repo URL handy when you initialize npm in the next section, or you can always add it later.

 ## Install webpack

 `npm install webpack webpack-cli webpack-dev-server babel-loader html-loader html-webpack-plugin css-loader style-loader --save-dev`

 Webpack crawls your code recursively through `require` and `import` statements and builds a dependency graph.
-It then usues that graph to build a single JavaScript file with all of the modules in the correct order.
+It then uses that graph to build a single JavaScript file with all of the modules in the correct order.
 Webpack starts at the entry point defined in `package.json`, (`index.js` by default).

 Webpack only works with JavaScript, so if you want Webpack to read other file types, you need to use "loaders".
 Loaders convert non-JavaScript files into JavaScript modules that Webpack can work with.